agnostic-apollo/Tasker-Random-Stuff/grab_timed_and_filtered_logcat/README.md

 # Grab Timed And Filtered Logcat

-This project allows a user to capture logcats starting from the current time for the next x seconds using the [Tasker App].
+This project provides a Tasker task that allows a user to capture logcats starting from the current time for the next x seconds using the [Tasker App].
 It also allows capturing logcat entries of specific tags and also the usage of regexes to filter specific entries.
 ##